 In Anglo Saxon folklore, great kings were believed to be descended from bears.
 Some believe that King Arthur’s name comes from the Romano-Celtic god Mercurius Artaius, who was a bear god.
 Furthermore, the Anglo-Saxon hero Beowulf was possibly named after a bear – his name is translated to “bee wolf,” which refers to a bear who takes honey from bees.

 In medieval European folklore and in modern Wiccan belief systems, witches often had animals with whom they were very close.
-These animals were familiar spirits, otherwise referred to as familiars, who served as guides and sources of information, connecting the witch to the supernatural world.
+These animals were familiar spirits, otherwise referred to as familiars.
+They served as guides and sources of information, connecting the witch to the supernatural world.
+Often, their familiars were cats, but they could also be ravens, foxes, wolves, and other animals.

 The concept of familiars also existed in Nordic cultures.
 Humans were believed to have supernatural fylgjur with them, which translates to “followers.”
 These fylgjur were animal spirits, and occasionally human spirits, who helped the person get through life.